 The two friends by Giorgione

 An intentionally mysterious painting by one of the most important maestros of the Venetian High Renaissance

-The work, exhibited in the Altoviti Room, is now firmly attributed to the hand of Giorgione da Castelfranco (1477-1510), who created it in the early sixteenth century, perhaps in 1502.
+The work, exhibited in the Cybo Apartment, is now firmly attributed to the hand of Giorgione da Castelfranco (1477-1510), who created it in the early sixteenth century, perhaps in 1502.
 The painting is a bit ambiguous still today, as we still do not know who the two people portrayed in the image are.
 The title, which supposes a precise relationship between them, was suggested by art historian Enrico Maria Dal Pozzolo.

+The two friends by Giorgione